What is TPD insurance in super?

 How do I know if I can make a TPD claim?

 Most clients we speak to in fact don’t know about TPD let alone know that they could have made a TPD claim.
 We can advise you if you can make a TPD claim by contacting your super fund and requesting your policy to ascertain whether your policy allows for TPD insurance, and we will advise you if you are then eligible to make a TPD claim.
 If you don’t know the name of your superfunds, don’t worry we can find that out by contacting the Australian Taxation Office (ATO) or by utilising the ‘Find my Super’ process.
-Our TPD claim lawyers do not charge you upfront to find out if you can make a TPD claim as we work on a No Win No Fee basis which means unless you win by way of receiving your TPD benefit then you will not pay our legal costs and disbursements.
+Our TPD claim lawyers do not charge you upfront to find out if you can make a TPD claim as we work on a No Win No Fee basis which means unless you win by way of receiving your TPD benefit then you will not pay our legal costs and disbursements to our No Win No Fee lawyers.

 What are the important details I need to make a TPD claim?